 One of the great unsolved mysteries in science is the odd behavior exhibited by quantum critical points at absolute zero.
-A phase transition – a liquid getting cold and freezing, or a metal heating up and losing its magnetic properties for example – is usually accompanied by a change in temperature.
-Quantum Physicists are, however, puzzled by phase transitions occurring at absolute zero, where no temperature change is possible.
+A phase transition – a liquid getting cold and freezing, or a metal heating up and losing its magnetic properties – is usually accompanied by a change in temperature.
+Quantum physicists are, however, puzzled by phase transitions occurring at absolute zero, where temperature change does not occur.

-Absolute zero is pretty cold, -273°C in fact, and one might presume that nothing much happens at such a cold temperature.
-Perhaps not on a visible scale, but certainly on a quantum scale: a quantum critical point is the position in the phase diagram of a material where a continuous phase transition takes place at absolute zero.
-Such a point is usually achieved by a continuous suppression of a non-zero temperature phase transition to zero temperature by the application of a pressure, field, or through doping.
+Absolute zero is -273°C; one might presume that nothing much happens at such a cold temperature.
+Perhaps not on a visible scale, but certainly on a quantum scale.
+A quantum critical point is the position in the phase diagram of a material where a continuous phase transition takes place at absolute zero.
+Such a point is usually achieved by a continuous suppression of a non-zero temperature phase transition to zero temperature by pressure, field or doping.

 Researchers at the Institute of Solid State Physics at TU Wien (Vienna University of Technology) have been working towards a better understanding of such phenomena and hope to better describe quantum critical materials and the high-temperature superconductivity suspected to be closely related to quantum critical points.

 Thermal fluctuations are usually responsible for phase transitions.
 Individual particles start to shake or rotate, for instance, completely at random.
 The higher the temperature, the more pronounced these fluctuations become, which can lead to a phase transition – causing a solid to melt, for example.

 As the temperature is reduced, the particles move around less until they reach absolute zero, at which point they should stop moving – or so the scientists thought.
 They presumed that the fluctuations would be zero at absolute zero, but it is not that simple, says Professor Allessandro Toschi.